Chapter Twenty-Six Education

 Is this my penance?

 Q pops off with smartassery and I do believe I’ve had enough.
 “Can you just…go away.”
 I say it not as a question, but a statement.
 “I’m no longer interested in having an artificially intelligent smartass know-it-all in my head.
 Either be who you are or be gone.
 But, mostly, be gone.
+For now.
 Unless you’re absolutely needed, I no longer want your assistance.”
 And with that, she’s gone.
-Reduced to a tool and I feel immensely more like myself already.
+Reduced to a tool, and I feel immensely more like myself already.

 I sigh both contentedly and dissatisfied into the room.
-That’s when the pang of loneliness hits—a short panic and drop.
+That’s when the pang of loneliness and vulnerability hits—a short panic and drop.
 Just briefly before I stifle it.
 Looking out over Anderas, I sit and wait to be summoned.

 © 2020 Pamela Gay Mullins